Mariners back in the winners’ circle again, top A’s 4-3 with a chance to sweep road series

 In a sign of his growing comfort level, Gilbert came back to retire Mark Canha to end the inning.
 He bounced back with scoreless frames in the third and the fourth – allowing just one base runner on a hit by pitch.

 All that allowed his teammates to retake the lead in the fourth.
-Crawford led off with a double and scored easily on Tom Murphy’s double off the wall that missed being a homer by about a foot.
-Murphy later scored on a laser single to right field off the bat of Jarred Kelenic that made it 4-2.
+Crawford led off with a double and scored easily on Murphy’s double off the wall that missed being a homer by about a foot.
+Murphy later scored on a laser single to right field from Jarred Kelenic that made it 4-2.

-With the Mariners wanting to control Gilbert’s pitch count and usage early in the season and also wanting him to leave the game on a positive note by avoiding the top of the order for the third time, they went to the bullpen in the fifth inning.
-The 34 pitches thrown in the second inning was also a factor.
+With the Mariners wanting to control Gilbert’s pitch count and usage early in the season and also wanting him to avoid the top of the order for the third time, they went to the bullpen in the fifth inning.
+The 34 pitches thrown in the second inning also was a factor.

 “I really wanted him to come out on a positive note,” Servais said.
 “We have such a long ways to go in this season.
 And for Logan, I don’t really care what anybody else says.
 We’re going to be very cautious because I really want him to be standing out there pitching in August and September.
 That’s how you learn as a young player.
 It’s not chasing something here in the end of May.
 He wanted to go back out there but he’ll get that opportunity.
 It may come next time out, I’m not sure.
 But we just want to keep him moving in the right direction.”

-Gilbert hoped to get the chance for that first win, but understood the reasoning.
+Gilbert hoped to get the chance for that first victory, but understood the reasoning.

 “I always want to go back out,” he said.
 “They told me the reasoning and all that stuff and said that was it for me.
 Of course, the second inning there, I think I threw 30 pitches or something like that.
 So had that not happened, I probably could have went back out.
-But who knows, maybe next time”
+But who knows, maybe next time.”

 Right-hander Paul Sewald pitched two scoreless innings, including striking out the side in the sixth.